Cover reveal! Introducing the beautiful new cover of the upcoming paperback edition of my memoir. Notice anything different?

 “Sure,” she said.
 “Think about what you might want it to be and we’ll put our minds to it as well.
 I’ll call you in a week.”

 Every time I tried to think of a new title, my mind went blank.
 Instead of dreaming up the perfect words or phrase, all I could think was that the first title had failed and it was all my fault.
 I’d pushed hard for Daughter of Family G, largely for sentimental reasons.
 It’d been the title of a CBC Radio documentary I’d written in 2001 about my initial decision to undergo genetic testing for Lynch syndrome, and it also paid homage to a label given to my family by medical researchers back in the 1800s.
-Sentiment aside, it had become clear to me that unless you’re part of my family or a really big geek when it comes to the history of genetics, the original title doesn’t hold much meaning.
-Stumped for ideas, I called my agent.
+Sentiment aside, it had become clear that unless you’re part of my family or a really big geek when it comes to the history of genetics, the original title doesn’t hold much meaning.

 And so, we all went back to the beginning.
 Designer, Talia Abramson took the new title and worked her own magic to come up with a cover that I absolutely adore.
 The black background and floating threaded needle remind me a bit of the Canadian edition of The Witches of New York, and the photo of my mom holding baby-me is one of my all-time favourites.
 (If you’ve already read the book, you’ll know that Mom and her special kind of wisdom are the beating heart of the memoir.)
 As for my part, I’ve chosen to do something a little different.
 I’m starting the paperback on the back cover with a letter from me to you, to let you know what I’d say if you were sitting at my kitchen table.